-At The Law Offices of Elliott N. Kanter, we are committed to helping you and your family make a full financial recovery for damages caused by medical malpractice.
+At The Law Office of Elliott Kanter, we are committed to helping you and your family make a full financial recovery for damages caused by medical malpractice.

 We place a good deal of faith in the medical professionals to whom we entrust our health.
 Whether we are in need of acute care or long term treatment, we need to know that we will be cared for by skilled providers who are adept at their craft.
 However, healthcare providers are human, and sometimes mistakes are made.
 When those errors cause you harm, pain, and suffering, you may be entitled to recover compensation in the form of damages.
 Our law office is committed to helping medical malpractice victims make a full financial recovery, so that they can focus on their physical recovery.